Author: Khushi Puri (B.tech from Sri Sukhmani Institute of Engineering and Technology, Derabassi)

 “Vaidehi who is dearer to me than my lives, will she be alive somehow!
 Oh, valiant Lakshmana, this peregrination of mine, will it not become futile, someway!
 [3-58-6]

-“If Seetha, the princess from Videha, does not chat with me as before smiling gleefully on my arrival at the hermitage, oh, Lakshmana, I really breath my last.
+“If Seetha, the princess from Videha, does not chat with me as before smiling gleefully on my arrival at the hermitage, oh, Lakshmana, I really breathe my last.
 [3-58-10]

 Rama has gone on asking trees like mango, niipa, massive saala, jack-fruit, kuruva, dhava, and even around daaDima, bakula, punnaaga, sandalwood, ketaka trees, and when he is running around them that highly glorious Rama appeared like a madman.
 [3-60-21, 22]

 “Really Lakshmana, I will not live long without Seetha, indeed I am enveloped in high anguish caused by the abduction of Seetha, and this alone will become a murderer, and on my going to another world when murdered by my own agony my father and that great king Dasharatha will definitely observe me in the other world… [3-61-6, 7a]

 “Hence, Lakshmana, you go back to that auspicious city Ayodhya forsaking me in forests, because I have no existence without Seetha, isn’t it!
 [3-62-14b, 15a]

 Prabhu Sri Ram said these lines out of wrath to a mountain when he was unable to find Maa Sita when she was abducted by the wicked asur Ravana.

 “My fiery arrows shall reduce you to ashes, you shalt be stripped of your verdure, your trees, and your creepers, and none shall inhabit you.
 O Lakshmana, this river too shall be dried up by me if it does not reveal where Sita may be found, whose radiance resembles the full moon in her course.”